krz2020/MoVAE_Chair/README.md

 **requirements.txt**

 > A text file produced by pip describing the necessary python libs to reproduce the same virtual environment that is used for training.
-(The file can be created by calling the following command)
 > ```shell
-> pip freeze > requirements.txt
+> pip freeze > requirements.txt  # The requirements file can be created by calling this command
+> pip install -r requirements.txt  # The packages specified in the requirements file can be installed by pip by calling this command
 > ```

 **MoVAE_Chair.ipynb**